Aren't they just cute?If You Believe

 - Writer's Block: Dylan, one of Susan's writers, suffers from a long depression or some other mental breakdown and is currently off medication.
 He has written two third's of a brilliant novel and knows what to do with the rest, but he cannot bring himself to finish it.

-- Write What You Know: Tom's book is a history of his family.
+- Write What You Know: In-universe.
+Tom's book is based on a history of his family.

 - Yet Another Christmas Carol: Susan the Scrooge receives a visit from her past self to show her that it is not too late to find happiness.
 If you happen to miss the reference throughout, you cannot be mistaken when Susan calls Bob to apologize and introduces herself as: "It's your sister the Scrooge."